 Our matching service connects around 350 local people and organisations each year.

-What if I’m not sure I’m ready to volunteer?
+I’m not sure I’m ready to volunteer?

 Don’t worry….everyone’s volunteering journey is different.
 We have a range of things you can do before taking on a commitment.
 You may want to come along to one of our Introduction to Volunteering Sessions or to try a few tasters to see if an opportunity is for you.
 Or maybe you just want to do a one-off activity.
 We will be able to help you think through the options and work out which is the best choice for you.